 Bryan Moffett is General Manager of NPR subsidiary National Public Media.
 In this role, he drives corporate sponsorship for NPR, PBS, and NPM's station clients.

-Joining NPR in 2005 as a Digital Media marketing analyst, Moffett was responsible for managing relationships with content partners and trying to build traffic and audience.
-About a year later, he took over digital sponsorship at NPR.
-During his time at NPR, Moffett has been an instrumental member in the team that launched podcasting, the NPR iPhone apps and the NPR iPad app.
+Moffett joined NPR in 2005 as a Digital Media marketing analyst, responsible for managing relationships with content partners and building traffic and audience to NPR.org.
+In 2006, he led the creation of digital sponsorship at NPR, building a new line of business.
+During his time at NPR, Moffett has been an instrumental member of the teams that launched podcasting, the NPR iPhone apps, and the NPR iPad app.

-Moffett holds a Bachelor of Arts in News-Editorial from West Virginia University and currently resides in Maryland with his wife.
-In his spare time he plays ice hockey in various local leagues.
+Moffett holds a Bachelor of Arts in News-Editorial from West Virginia University.